Matsadura/ALX_Time_Saver/README.md

 * mkfiles :
    1 . support for python files, chmod a+x, shebang included.
    2 .
 Integrated README Maker
+   3 .
+New pattern for header name detection
 * compile :
    1 .
 Compile in debugging mode by default
    2 . -o flag for output